 By purchasing the notes, each holder agrees (in the absence of a change in law, an administrative determination or a judicial ruling to the contrary) to treat each note as a pre-paid cash-settled derivative contract for U.S. federal income tax purposes.
 However, the U.S. federal income tax consequences of your investment in the notes are uncertain and the Internal Revenue Service could assert that the notes should be taxed in a manner that is different from that described in the preceding sentence.
-Please see the discussion in the product supplement under "Supplemental Discussion of U.S. Federal Income Tax Consequences" and the section entitled "Taxation" in the accompanying Offering Circular, which apply to the notes.
+Please see the discussion in the accompanying offering circular under "Taxation-United States Federal Income Taxation," and the discussion in the accompanying product supplement EI-ETF-1 under "Supplemental Discussion of U.S. Federal Income Tax Consequences," which apply to the notes.